AIRPORT GROUND TRANSPORTATION ASSOCIATION

 Jack Santa is the leader of Jacobs aviation ground transportation and parking practice area.
 He has over 30 years of experience in airport operations, planning (facilities, access, and circulation), and best practices.
 He has a diverse range of skillsets serving airport sponsors, rental car companies, airlines, hotels, higher education, medical centers, municipalities, and private developers and brings a private sector perspective on parking and commercial vehicle operation issues.
 Prior to joining Jacobs/LeighFisher in 2016 he was the cofounder and Partner of Integrity Parking Systems.
 He began his career with APCOA Inc., the pioneer of paid parking services at airports, rising to Senior Vice President and Corporate Officer.
 At APCOA he oversaw the firm’s national off-airport parking division and created its passenger transportation division.
 He has been involved with operations, management, and planning at over 40 airport facilities ranging from public parking, employee parking, inter-terminal busing, consolidated rental car busing operations, airside shuttle systems, parking access revenue control systems (PARCS), parking product branding, and ground transportation management systems (GTMS) at U.S., Canadian, and South American airports.
 In 2018, and working on behalf of the American Association of Airport Executives (AAAE), Jack was an integral part of a team tasked with standardizing nomenclature and iconography for the transportation network company (TNC) mode at airports.
 Jack serves on the Board of Directors of the Airport Ground Transportation Association.

 The Airport Ground Transportation Association is an industry trade group comprised of airport ground transportation operators, airports, and suppliers of goods and services to the industry.
-Dr. Mundy has served as their Executive Director since 1976.
+Dr. Mundy served as their Executive Director from 1976 to 2023, moving into a Senior Advisor role after his 47 years of service as Executive Director.
 Currently he authors a monthly publication, AGTA Insights, and a weekly industry summary of current articles of interest to the industry.
 The AGTA holds two industry meetings per year.

 Sandy graduated from Bowling Green State University with a degree in Elementary Education and received a M.Ed. in Curriculum and Instruction from Penn State University.
 She and Ray have three grown children and five active grandchildren ranging in age from 5 to 17 who keep her non-AGTA hours fully occupied.